Myanmar Standard Time

-Myanmar Standard Time (မြန်မာ စံတော်ချိန်, /my/), formerly Burma Standard Time (BST), is the standard time in Myanmar, 6.5 hours ahead of UTC.
-Myanmar Standard Time (MMT) is calculated on the basis of 97°30′E longitude.
-MMT is used all year round, as Myanmar does not observe daylight saving time.
+Myanmar Standard Time (MMT; မြန်မာ စံတော်ချိန်, /my/), formerly Burma Standard Time (BST), is the standard time in Myanmar, 6.5 hours ahead of UTC.
+Myanmar Standard Time is calculated on the basis of 97°30′E longitude.
+MMT is used all year round, as Myanmar has never observed daylight saving time.

 History

 The Alanpya "Signal" Pagoda in Rangoon/Yangon in 1855.
 The time ball attached to the top of the pagoda by the British is visible.

 Pre-colonial period

 Myanmar did not have a standard time before the British colonial period.
 Each region kept its own local mean time, according to the Burmese calendar rules: sunrise, noon, sunset and midnight.
 The day was divided into eight 3-hour segments called baho (ဗဟို), or sixty 24-minute segments called nayi (နာရီ).
 Although the calendar consists of time units down to the millisecond level, the popular usage never extended beyond baho and at most nayi measurements; a gong was struck every nayi while a drum (စည်) and a large bell (ခေါင်းလောင်း) were struck to mark every baho.